hanggao811/ligo-anomaly-detection/README.md

 │   ├── model.ipynb    # Notebook for testing with your data
 │   └── TransformerHDRfinal.ipynb    # Notebook for training the model
 ├── data/
-│   ├── background.npz    # bakcground data used for training the model's reconstruction ability
-│   ├── bbh_for_challenge.npy   # bbh data used for testing the pretrained model
-│   └── sglf_for_challenge.npy    # sine-gaussian data used for testing the pretrained model
-├── requirements.txt         # Python dependencies, will be added soon🤔
-└── README.md
+│   ├── background.npz    # was deleted due to file size, can be downloaded through the challenge website if needed │   ├── bbh_for_challenge.npy   # was deleted due to file size, can be downloaded through the challenge website if needed │   └── sglf_for_challenge.npy    #was deleted due to file size, can be downloaded through the challenge website if needed ├── requirements.txt         # Python dependencies, will be added soon🤔 └── README.md